 Sometimes I feel like crying, like now.
 My glasses steam up when I’m about to cry.
 I take them off, so at least they can dry and the red mark on my nose will go away.
 I’ve worn glasses since I started elementary school.
 I got these yellow ones with sparkly bits in December last year, and I love them.
 I put them back on in front of the mirror.
 Without my glasses, everything’s a bit misty, like when I have a very hot shower with boiling hot water.
 My mist is called Stargardt mist, or so Mom and Dad told me.
 They must’ve heard about it at the hospital.
 It says on Dad’s phone that Mr. Stargardt was a German ophthalmologist who lived a hundred years ago; he worked out what’s going on with my eyes.
 He also discovered that people who have the same mist as me see black spots in front of things or people, and that these spots get bigger and bigger, until they’re huge, and people with the spots have to get closer to things to see them properly.
 The Internet says, “The disease affects one in ten thousand people.”
 Mom says that special people are chosen by God, but when I think about it, I don’t feel that lucky.

 Paola Peretti lives in the province of Verona, Italy.
-She studied literature, philosophy, and graduated in publishing and journalism in 2011, and later attended the Palomar School of creative writing in Rovigo.
-Fifteen years ago, she was diagnosed with a rare genetic illness called Stargardt Disease—the same as her main character—which causes progressive vision loss and eventual blindness.
+She studied literature, philosophy, and graduated with a degree in publishing and journalism in 2011, and later attended the Palomar School of creative writing in Rovigo.
+Fifteen years ago, she was diagnosed with a rare genetic illness called Stargardt disease—the same as her main character—which causes progressive vision loss and eventual blindness.
 She is currently teaching Italian to immigrant children.
-The Distance Between Me and the Cherry Tree is her debut novel.
+The Distance between Me and the Cherry Tree is her debut novel.